Integrity Enclosure Testing

 - Averaging Selection: 1, 2, 4, 8, 16, 32, 64 seconds block averaging.

-- Auto-Zero: every 4 seconds for both flow and pressure -- eliminates drift problems.
+- Auto-Zero: every 4 seconds for both flow and pressure -- eliminates drift

 - Microprocessor: programmable firmware -- upgradable if Standard changes